SuxinL/Notes/Problem Solving/health/psychology/temptation/want_to_finish_soon.md

     - a stable bed promotes good sleep.

 SHORTCUTS_SAVE_TIME
-: **(repair of the thought)** Shortcuts usually tell us how to use something in syntax level, not the proof or context info.
+: **(repair of the thought)** Shortcuts usually tell us how to use something step by step, but they do not include the proof or context info.
 They save time when we already have a good understanding of the subject.
 The purpose of shortcut is mainly to
   - fetch some detail operations
   - refer to it when memory fails